adeyinkaoresanya/griot/README.md

 2. A user should be able to sign up and sign in into the blog app.

-3. Use JWT as authentication strategy and expire the token after 1 hour.
+3. Use JWT as an authentication strategy and expire the token after 1 hour.

 4. A blog can be in two states; draft and published.